Educational Policy Statement

 The IUBMB is committed to improving education in biochemistry and molecular biology at all levels.
-The IUBMB Committee on Education provides sponsorship for a range of activities which contribute to this goal.
+The IUBMB Committee on Education and Training provides sponsorship for a range of activities which contribute to this goal.
 The Committee considers applications from all IUBMB Adhering Bodies and Associated Adhering Bodies.
-When an activity is to take place at a meeting of one of the Regional Organizations (FAOBMB, FASBMB, PABMB, FEBS) it is often appropriate for the application to be made through that organisation.
+When an activity is to take place at a meeting of one of the Regional Organizations (FAOBMB, FASBMB, FEBS and PABMB) it is often appropriate for the application to be made through that organization.

-In addition to funding activities which are organised through these organisations, the Education Committee takes a lead in organising specific IUBMB Education Workshops around themes which are seen to be of strategic importance for B&MB education.
+In addition to funding activities which are organized through these organizations, the Committee on Education and Training takes a lead in organizing specific IUBMB Education Workshops around themes which are seen to be of strategic importance for BMB education.
 Prior advice about these initiatives and their outcomes will be widely disseminated through this website.

 The Committee has identified the following broad priorities for funding: